mynttt/unraid-templates/README.md

 # unraid-templates

-This repository contains templates for Unraid.
+This repository contains docker templates for Unraid.

 Copy the url `https://github.com/mynttt/unraid-templates` into the field `Template repositories` on the `DOCKER` tab and hit `SAVE`.

+You can then select the template by clicking add container in the left bottom corner.

 # Current templates